JudeWells/plixer/README.md

     ```

 2.  **Install dependencies:**
     It is recommended to use a virtual environment.
+Plixer was developed and tested using python 3.11
     ```bash
-    python -m venv venv
+    python3.11 -m venv venvPlixer
-    source venv/bin/activate
+    source venvPlixer/bin/activate
     pip install -r requirements.txt
+    ```
+    or
+    ```
+    pip install -r requirements_no_gpu.txt
     ```

 3.  **Download Model Checkpoints:**